Admissions Clearance Committee Information

 Why do I have a hold?

-If you indicated a positive response to the questions on your admission application regarding misconduct and/or criminal offenses you will see a "Judicial Hold” placed on your account.
-This prevents further progress with their application until the Admissions Clearance Process is completed and a recommendation is made to the Office of Admissions from the Admissions Clearance Committee.
+If you have responded positively to the questions on your admission application regarding misconduct and/or criminal offenses, you will see a "Judicial Hold" placed on your account.
+This hold prevents further progress with your application until the Admissions Clearance Process is completed and the Admissions Clearance Committee makes a recommendation to the Office of Admissions.

 How to resolve the hold